Regis Cordic: Regulars on the show

 Two characters who visited Cordic regularly on the show were Omicron and his girlfriend Matildacron, who were aliens from Venus.
 Sometimes he was accompanied by Noodnicron who was from Jupiter.
 After arriving noisily in their flying saucer, Cordic usually had to explain something about humans that puzzled them.
 Noodnicron was apparently shaped like a billiard ball, as in one famous skit he was injured while resting on a large green field when suddenly Earth people began to poke him with long sticks and shooting deaf and dumb Jovians at him.
 Omicron reportedly helped finish drilling the Fort Pitt tunnel by accidentally flying his saucer through it when incomplete and crashing into the unfinished section and out the other side.
+Cordic recorded a children's record featuring Omicron and Noodnicron called "Omicron and the Sputnik" which was, in turn adapted into a cartoon by Mel-O-Toons.

 Brunhilda, a spectacularly overweight but jolly young woman with a heavy Western Pennsylvania accent, was also a regular.
 When she arrived, listeners would hear booming footsteps followed by the opening of the freight door (because she could not fit through the regular doors).
 Cordic called her "Bruny" and she called him "Chub", although he was a very thin man.
 Another frequent guest was Carmen Monoxide, known for his bad jokes and puns.
 In one episode, Carmen runs afoul of Milove, the resident cow.
 Milove and Milk, the milkman who collected her milk, often had run-ins over whether he was milking another cow.
 Mr. Goat was also present in the audience and often became offended when he was rudely pushed aside so that Bruny could get to her seat.
 Much of the material mentioned here and more can be heard at the official Cordic web site including some memorable moments on the radio and some of the ads printed locally in Pittsburgh.

 Louie Adamchevitz, the Garbageman was one of the best-known regulars.
 He spoke with an unspecified ethnic accent, called his garbage truck "Catherine" and was proudly featured in Better Homes and Garbage magazine.
 He had a reputation for his hip boots and his Polka "yipping and stomping" awards.
 Roquefort Q. LaFarge was the fussy studio announcer, Mr. Murchison was the mean boss, and Max Korfendigas was the always-tipsy golf pro.
 Every year, Cordic ran his brick throwing contest from the bluff down to the B&O train yard below.
 It was run by "Greasy Thumb McGilligan" and the fake contest drew hundreds of viewers to the bluff to see the event.

 Cordic had a creative team who wrote many of the routines and provided the voices for their characters.
 Although the cast changed over the years, the main contributors were Sterling Yates, Karl Hardman, Bob Trow, and Charlie Sords.
 Advertising man Bob McCully wrote for the show, but was not a performer.
 Hardman's long-time partner, Marilyn Eastman, also contributed as a writer and voice actor.